LightBitsLabs/los-csi/docs/src/workload_deployment/helm/block_workload_helm.md

 ### Deploy POD On Specific K8S Node

-You can choose to deploy the POD on a specific k8s node by specifying `nodeName` or `nodeSelector` in the template.
+You can choose to deploy the POD on a specific K8s node by specifying `nodeName` or `nodeSelector` in the template.

-The default values for these parameters are empty which means POD will not be limited to any POD.
+The default values for these parameters are empty, which means the POD will not be limited to any POD.

 Examples: